 The vibration of the eardrum moves the three small bones (called ossicles) in the middle ear.
 Common names for the bones are the hammer, anvil, and stirrup.
 They are also known as the malleus, incus, and stapes.
 These bones amplify the vibration and transfer the sound waves to the inner ear (the cochlea).
-This is where the ear drum resides.
 Often, hearing loss occurs in the middle ear.
 Hearing loss caused by problems in the idle ear is often reversible.

-The auditory cortex in the brain interprets the electrochemical impulses into a meaningful message.
+The auditory cortex in the brain interprets the electrochemical impulses in to a meaningful message.
 We interpret the message according to our experiences in life.
 Auditory processing in the brain can be affected by auditory deprivation, hearing loss, aging, strokes or concussions.

 Listen to our Audiologist Alison Burton talk about the Ontario Infant Hearing Program.